 Disqualification, Revocation and Suspension

-DBCS has the right to disqualify and revoke the Mark from an awarded entry should the following occur:
+DBCS has the right to disqualify and revoke the Mark from an awarded entry should any of the following occur:

-- Failure to make timely payment of application and winners package fees by the stipulated deadline
+- Failure to make timely payment of submission and winners package fees by the stipulated deadline.

 SG Mark Application Withdrawal